ShreyasFadnavis/topopro/README.md

 # Separable homological optimization for intravoxel incoherent motion: TopoPro

-This repo demonstrates a framework (TopoPro) for estimating the IVIM model via data Diffusion MRI, as described in the paper: `Separable homological optimization for intravoxel incoherent motion`.
+This repo demonstrates a framework (TopoPro) for estimating the IVIM model via data Diffusion MRI, as described in the paper: `Bifurcated Topological Optimization for IVIM`.
 It is a topological method for solving the bi-exponential IVIM microstructural model through the lens of a separable inverse problem formulation.

 ## Images